We’ve all seen the news: layoffs, budget cuts, increased interest rates, and the news of an impending recession. The result? Pipeline anxiety.

 Right now, the biggest source of pipeline anxiety comes from the disconnect between expectations from leadership and what can actually be achieved by their teams.
 Leaders are responsible for filling in the gaps between expectations—which were established based on an entirely different set of information—and our current reality.
 Here are three ways to address these issues.

-For example, the definition of efficient growth at my company is very straightforward: We strive for a burn multiple of 1, which means that it costs a net burn of $1 to generate $1.
-It’s possible to maintain efficient growth by adopting efficient targets—not just high targets—that focus on the goal of long-term sustainable growth.
+For example, our definition of efficient growth is straightforward: We strive for a burn multiple of 1, which means that it costs a net burn of $1 to generate $1.
+It’s possible to maintain efficient growth by adopting efficient, sustainable targets that focus on long-term growth.

 Unfortunately, the hardest things to come by right now are comparables that will guide leaders on what everyone else is experiencing.
-We can all see that companies are being impacted in big and small ways by the market, but it’s not clear to what extent.
+We can all see that companies are being impacted in big and small ways by the market, but the full extent remains uncertain.

 Especially right now.
 Everyone is extremely cautious about buying new products.
-Spending is evaluated much more closely.
+Companies now evaluate spending much more closely.

 Bad purchases are much riskier now for the individual.
 This has buyers and vendors on edge.
 How can teams tip the scale in their favor?